webpro-nl/knip/packages/docs/src/content/docs/explanations/why-use-knip.md

   order: 3
 ---

+The value of removing obsolete things from your code is undeniable.
+However, finding them is a manual and tedious job.
+This is where Knip comes in.
+As codebases grow in complexity and size, automated and comprehensive tooling becomes critical.

 ## Less is more

-Here are just a few of many reasons why you should delete unused code, files and
+There are plenty of reasons to delete unused files, unused dependencies and "dead code":
-dependencies:

 - Easier maintenance: things are easier to manage when there's less of it.
 - Improved performance: startup time, build time and/or bundle size can be